+* OR for the original model refers to mortality. ** OR for the updated model refers to ICU admissions

 The predicted probability of ICU admission and corresponding OR given the OR from Table 2 and the distribution of the individual parameters in the study sample are presented in Table 3 and 4 for the original and the updated model.
 For the original model, the probability ranges from 1% to 26% and for the updated model, the predicted probability ranges from 31% to 72% for a score of 0-3.